kephalosk/password-generator-app/README.md

 # Frontend Mentor - Time tracking dashboard solution

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+This is a solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 To run this project: